ibportugal/mms142-groupk-2023.github.io/README.md

 **Declining Design Innovation**

 The prebuilt templates and drag-and-drop component features of low-code and no-code software dwindle design creativity.
-Since there are prebuilt templates, variations in creative designs and elements are getting fewer.
-In fact, Abdallat (cited in Forbes, 2023) shared that the pervasiveness of the prebuilt templates, "has come to the point that you can tell what exact template was used just by looking at a website".
-It seems as if our creative limits are not getting pushed or challenged with low-code and no-code platforms
+Since there are pre-built templates, variations in creative designs and elements are getting fewer.
+In fact, Abdallat (cited in Forbes, 2023) shared that the pervasiveness of the prebuilt templates, "_has come to the point that you can tell what exact template was used just by looking at a website_".
+It seems as if our creative limits are not getting pushed or challenged with low-code and no-code platforms.

 **Limited Customization**